 The question for the average pragmatic Jane or Joe remains: “where to find it, how to get it and keep it?”
 I need it handy, always at the ready when the fancy strikes me.
 I want to keep my motivational lucky charm in my pocket, along with my keys.
 I want to keep it close, to feel the warmth, sure that it is there, safe and secure, always.

 It’s daunting.
-Absolutely daunting, when you consider just how many millions of points on the internet supply influential advice on this particular topic ala Tony Robbins, Oprah & Co.
+Absolutely daunting, when you consider just how many millions of points out there on the internet supply influential advice on this particular topic, ranging from Tony Robbins to Oprah & Co.